 The infusion can be also used for mouth rinsing or as a face tonic.

 2 tsp of Stinging Nettle Leaf pour with 200ml of cool water.
 Bring to a boil and simmer for 5 minutes, then brew for the next 5-10 minutes under the cover.
 After this time strain the mixture and drink.

-To hair wash: Put 20-30 grams of Stinging Nettle Leaf into a pot and pour 3 litres of water into it.
-Cook it over a low heat and bring it to boil.
+Put 20-30g of Stinging Nettle Leaf into a pot and pour 3 litres of water into it.
+Cook it over low heat and bring it to boil.
 Leave for 5 minutes to steep.
 Strain it and, after cooling down, pour the solution over hair, do not rinse off, leave it on hair.

-As a bath for feet: Pour 2 litres of water over 15-20 grams of Stinging Nettle Leaf and leave for a night.
+Pour 2 litres of water over 15-20g of Stinging Nettle Leaf and leave for a night.
 Next day, bring it to boil.
-Pour the hot solution into a basin and soak your feet for 20 minutes.
-A cold solution can be also used for swollen feet.
+Pour the hot liquid into a basin and soak your feet for 20 minutes.
+A cold liquid can be also used for swollen feet.